pyvisa/pyvisa/docs/resources.rst

 are two main groups derived from `Resource`: `MessageBased` and `RegisterBased`.

 .. note:: The resource Python class to use is selected automatically from the
           resource name.
-However, you can force
+However, you can force a Resource Python class:

           >>> from pyvisa.resources import MessageBasedResource
           >>> inst = rm.open('ASRL1::INSTR', resource_pyclass=MessageBasedResource)